Venezia FC: Return to Serie A

+Serie B: 2022–24

+For the 2022–23 Serie B season, the club acquired Ivan Javorčić as the new head coach.
+They strengthened their roster with a former Bayer Leverkusen striker Joel Pohjanpalo and former Brescia goalkeeper Jesse Joronen, in hopes of a quick return to top level.
+The season started slow, and eventually on 31 October 2022, Javorčić was sacked after Venezia had won only two of their 12 first league matches and were near the bottom of the table.
+Paolo Vanoli, a former assistant coach of Antonio Conte, was hired.
+The team progressed and finished in the 8th place at the end of the season, while Pohjanpalo scored 19 goals in Serie B, helping Venezia to qualify to promotion play-offs, where they were knocked out by Cagliari.
+At the end of the next 2023–24 season, Vanoli led Venezia to finish 3rd with the captain Pohjanpalo winning the Golden Boot with 22 goals.
+In the promotion play-offs, Venezia defeated Palermo and Cremonese and were promoted back to Serie A after two seasons spent in Serie B.

 Colours, badge and nicknames

 Originally Venezia's colours were blue and red and the shirt featured halves in those colours; the kit was very similar to that of Genoa.
 However just a year after the club was founded, it changed colours to black and green.

 Much later, in 1987 when the club merged with local side Associazione Calcio Mestre from Mestre who wore orange and black, orange would also become one of Venezia's official colours, giving them the nickname arancioneroverdi ("orange-black-greens").
 Venezia's colours and kit are very distinctive; the shirt, shorts and socks are usually black with the shirt having a green and orange trim.

 The symbol of the Venetian club is a winged-lion (see Lion of Venice), commonly mistaken for a griffin.
 The golden winged-lion is the official symbol carried by the city of province of Venice; the symbol has led to one of the club's most popular nicknames in the form of leoni alati ("winged-lions").

 As the club has been renamed numerous times during its history, the badge has also changed several times; the most common one features the golden winged lion, along with the green and orange club colours with a golden border.
 As the city of Venice is situated on the Venetian Lagoon, the club is also nicknamed lagunari ("Lagoonal ones").